prefab-cloud/prefab-cloud-docs-web/docs/how-tos/experiment.md

 ---
-title: Experiment
+title: Experiments & AB Test
-sidebar_label: Experiment
+sidebar_label: Experiments
 ---

-## Using Prefab for Experimentation
+## Using Prefab for Experimentation & AB Testing

 There are 4 parts to running experiments: